 ANVC Scalar Servers Moving to Encrypted Connections

 Scalar users with projects hosted on ANVC servers will soon get the benefit of increased security, as we move to encrypted connections via SSL/HTTPS.
-This transition, part of an industry-wide shift which has already touched most of the sites you use every day, will occur on our Scalar servers before the end of the year.
+This transition, part of an industry-wide shift which has already touched most of the sites you use every day, will occur on our Scalar servers on the morning (PST) of December 19.
 As a result, it’s important that Scalar users with projects on our servers audit their projects for non-HTTPS external media as soon as possible to prevent content from disappearing unexpectedly.

 The good news is that most of your non-HTTPS links probably don’t need updating, because the most popular sites on the web already redirect those URLs to their HTTPS counterparts.
 You can test this by visiting one of your links that begins with http://, and then checking the address bar in your browser once the page comes up.
 If the address bar now says https://, then the redirect happened automatically and you don’t need to make any changes.
 If the URL still says http://, however, then you’ve found a link that your browser may prevent Scalar from accessing.

 For example, if your media comes from these domains, no changes are needed: